 Peppermint oil may help reduce abdominal pain from GI tract issues.

 Symptoms like nausea and vomiting are also commonly present in the early stages of pregnancy.
-A recent

 Peppermint oil is often used in cosmetic products.
 But there’s a limited amount of research into the potential benefits of peppermint when applied to the skin and hair.